ParallelMaths/parallel/pages/10-20-earth-look-like.md

 :::

 ::: problem id=1_2 marks=3
-__1.2__ 2, 3, 5, 7, 11, 13, __ ?
+__1.2__ 2, 3, 5, 7, 11, 13, ... ?

-The obvious answer is 17, the next prime number.
-However, this is actually Farey sequence, which is the number of distinct fractions that exist as the denominator increases
+This is the Farey sequence, which is the number of distinct fractions that exist as the denominator increases

 - If the denominator is 1, then there are only 2 fractions, (0/1,  1/1).
 - If the denominator is 1 or 2, then there are only 3 fractions, (0/1,  1/2,  1/1).